Theosophy: The Masters

 Central to Theosophical belief is the idea that a group of spiritual adepts known as the Masters not only presently exist but were responsible for producing early Theosophical texts.
 For most Theosophists, these Masters are deemed the real founders of the modern Theosophical movement.
 In Theosophical literature, these Masters are also referred to as the Mahatmas, Adepts, Masters of Wisdom, Masters of Compassion, and Elder Brothers.
 They are perceived to be a fraternity of human men who are highly evolved in terms of having both moral development and intellectual attainment.
 They are said to have achieved extra-long life spans, and to have gained supernatural powers, including clairvoyance and the ability to instantly project their soul out of their body to any other location.
 These are powers they have allegedly attained through many years of training.
 According to Blavatsky, by the late 19th century, their chief residence was in the Himalayan kingdom of Tibet.
 She also said that these Masters were the source of many of her published writings.

 The Masters are believed to preserve the world's ancient spiritual knowledge, and to represent a Great White Brotherhood or White Lodge, which watches over humanity and guides its evolution.
 Among those whom the early Theosophists believed as Masters were Biblical figures such as Abraham, Moses, Solomon, and, in the Christian Bible, Jesus, as well as Asian religious figures such as Gautama Buddha, Confucius, and Laozi, and modern individuals such as Jakob Bohme, Alessandro Cagliostro, and Franz Mesmer.
 However, the most prominent Masters to appear in Theosophical literature are Koot Hoomi (sometimes spelled Kuthumi) and Morya, with whom Blavatsky declared to be in contact.
 According to Theosophical belief, the Masters approach those deemed worthy to embark on an apprenticeship or chelaship.
 The apprentice would then undergo several years of probation, during which they would live a life of physical purity, remaining chaste, abstinent, and indifferent to physical luxury.
 Blavatsky encouraged the production of images of the Masters.
 The most important portraits of the Masters to be produced were created in 1884 by Hermann Schmiechen.
 According to scholar of religion Massimo Introvigne, Schmiechen's images of Morya and Koot Humi gained "semi-canonical status" in the Theosophical community, being regarded as sacred objects rather than simply decorative images.

 Campbell noted that for non-Theosophists, the hypotheses regarding the existence of the Masters are among the weakest made by the movement.
 Such statements can be examined and potentially refuted, challenging the existence of the Masters and thereby undermining Theosophical beliefs.
-The idea of a brotherhood of secret adepts had a long pedigree stretching back several centuries before the foundation of Theosophy; such ideas can be found in the work of the Rosicrucians, and was popularized in the fictional literature of Edward Bulwer-Lytton.
+The idea of a brotherhood of secret adepts had a long pedigree stretching back several centuries before the foundation of Theosophy; such ideas can be found in the work of the Rosicrucians and were popularized in the fictional literature of Edward Bulwer-Lytton.
 The idea of having messages conveyed to a medium through spiritually advanced entities had also been popularized at the time of Theosophy's foundation through the Spiritualist movement.